Growing Grass from Seed

 If you choose to plant your new lawn in the spring, begin just as soon as the soil is dry enough to work, preferably mid-April to mid-May.
 This will give your new grass time to get well established before the hot, dry weather sets in.

-Fall is often a better time to start your lawn, from mid-August to the end of September.
+Fall is the best time to plant grass seed in Ontario, from mid-August to the end of September.
 Your seedbed is less likely to dry out at this time of year, and the grass should be well established before winter.

 The area to be seeded should be as level as possible, with a gentle slope away from buildings.
 If possible, avoid steep slopes or terraces where water may erode or wash away topsoil.
 The entire surface should have a layer of good topsoil about 12 to 15 cm deep.
 It may be advisable to mix peat moss or composted manure into your topsoil for best results.